The Firearms

 neatly, just where the split from firing occurred.
 I have since pulled

-all 98 remaining rounds and reloaded with an greatly reduced (from what
+all 98 remaining rounds and reloaded with an greatly

 the manual called optimum) charge of good old Bullseye.
 This happened,